flare-foundation/docs/docs/tutorials/reward-claiming/reward-claiming-in-detail.md

 Parameters:

 * `_recipient`: The address to which the reward is transferred (can be different from the calling address).
-* `_rewardEpochs`: The list of reward epoch ids for which the reward is being claimed.
+* `_rewardEpochs`: The list of reward epoch IDs for which the reward is being claimed.
 * `_dataProviders`: The list of addresses corresponding to price providers.
 * `_rewardAmount`: The amount of claimed rewards that is transferred to `_recipient`.
 The amount is the sum of all rewards that the caller (`msg.sender`) is entitled to in the specified `_rewardEpochs` (i.e., it includes the unclaimed rewards for all price providers specified in `_dataProviders`).